mologie/blog/_posts/2017-12-26-liberios-cmdline-utils.md

 Caveats:

 * I intentionally did not set the suid bits for traceroute/traceroute6.
-* You may to move ping6 to `/jb/sbin` or `/sbin` to mirror macOS 100%, but it's technically irrelevant whether it appears there or not (unless some program invokes it by its absolute path.)
+* You may move ping6 to `/jb/sbin` or `/sbin` to mirror macOS 100%, but it's technically irrelevant whether it appears there or not (unless some program invokes it by its absolute path.)
 * Something something disclaimer for breaking your iOS device: Assume, that each utility can and will erase your root file system, eat your first-born and turn your iDevice into a fire-breathing dragon, because neither Apple nor I thoroughly tested the tools on iOS.